tanfwong/rfsoc_notes/_sources/ch4/loops.md

   Vitis HLS generates a tree of binary adders with a depth of
   $\lceil \log_2 10 \rceil = 5$.
 However, we may not see much reduction
-  in the latency of `Loop` because of limitations in accessing the elements of array `x` which is stored in RAM.
+  in the latency of `Loop` because of limitations in accessing the elements of array `x` which are stored in RAM.
 See more discussions about this in {numref}`sec:arrays` and Lab 3.

 ## Loop Merging